 Our project this term is called “Space!"
 We have already begun to create our very own space station in the classroom and the children have helped the adults make a rocket.
 We can’t wait to see our learning environment grow as it is filled with the children’s wonderful work.

-To follow our learning journey throughout the topic, each week you can see pictures and updates about what we have been learning about on the class one page below.
+To follow our learning journey throughout the project, each week you can see pictures and updates about what we have been learning about on the reception page below.